krook/dw-openwhisk-demo-2/README.md

 ## Running the demo
 There is a convenience script for creating and destroying the actions, triggers, and rules.
 It retrieves configuration information from a `local.env` file that is created from `template.local.env`.

-After you've installed the `wsk` binary, created a Cloudant services, and installed Docker for your platform, the script can then be used to set up, tear down, and see the current configuration:
+After you've installed the `wsk` binary, created a Cloudant service instance, and installed Docker for your platform, the script can then be used to set up, tear down, and inspect the current configuration:
 ```bash
 ./deploy.sh --install
 ./deploy.sh --uninstall